nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

     To handle an arbitrary number of parameters passed into a function, JavaScript gives us the handy, built-in variable called `arguments`.
-Here, we can `parseFloat`, to ensure we filter out the non-numeric values that are passed in, but still allow for string representations of numbers.
+Here, we can use `parseFloat`, to ensure we filter out any non-numeric values that might be passed in, while still allowing string representations of numbers to be converted.

     ```js
     function sum() {